 When one thinks of courtyards, one pictures an abundance of greenery.
 If you aren’t sure about where to place your surrounding plants and flowers, think of growing them around your courtyard garden to frame it.
 Small courtyards become larger than life when adding elements that make you feel surrounded by nature.
 To achieve that, we recommend you frame your courtyard with dense borders of greenery, creating the illusion that you are in the great outdoors!
 It also creates structure in your courtyard and properly defines the space.

 3. Water features

-As we’ve said, courtyard gardens are designed to be a relaxing space that connects you with nature.
+Courtyard gardens are designed to be a relaxing space that connects you with nature.
 That being said, what is more relaxing than a water fountain?
-In fact, a bubbly water feature can be used to block out the surrounding neighborhood sounds, creating an atmosphere of zen in your courtyard.
+A bubbly water feature can be used to block out the surrounding neighborhood sounds, creating a zen atmosphere in your courtyard.
 You can either create a custom water fountain that trickles into a small pond or buy a pre-assembled one and surround it with flowers and plants.
-If done right, this feature can also become the focal point in your landscape design that will draw the eye from the inside of your home.
-Sit back, relax and enjoy the sound of the trickling water coming from your courtyard center piece.
+If done right, this feature can also become the focal point in your landscape design, drawing the eye from the inside of your home.
+Sit back, relax and enjoy the sound of the trickling water coming from your courtyard centerpiece.
 Feeling relaxed?